eXigentCoder/krpc-node/documentation/client.md

 ### creationResultCallback

-This callback that is called after attempting to create a new client
+The callback that is called after attempting to create a new client

 Type: [Function](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Statements/function)